 In WordPress, every post must be assigned to a category.
 If you do not assign a post to a category, WordPress will automatically assign your post to “Uncategorized” …

 Having posts attributed to the ‘Uncategorized’ category not only creates unattractive URLs, but URLs that are not very effective in terms of helping your site’s SEO (Search Engine Optimization)…

 (Publishing posts under the ‘uncategorized’ category is not recommended)

-Place your mouse over the “Uncategorized” entry and click on the ‘Quick Edit’ link …
+Hover over the “Uncategorized” entry and click on the ‘Quick Edit’ link …

-Change both the Category Name and Category Slug to a keyword or keyword phrase that will be generally relevant to the main topic of your site.
-For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” to give your site an extra SEO boost …
+Change both the Category Name and Category Slug to a keyword or keyword phrase that will be relevant to the main topic of your site.
+For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” in order to give your site an extra SEO boost …

 WordPress Categories – Additional Information